sarahpeoples/AustroGamesGoalStructures/README.md

-# AustroGamesValues
+# Game Goal Structures

-Austronesian Games and Values Project
+This data and code correspond to the Leisterer-Peoples, et al. (submitted) manuscript.